akkipuneet/Docker_goLang_multistage/README.md

 # Docker_goLang_multistage

-In the goLang based project the application is getting build in a Docker image using multistage build concept of docker which reduces the size of the our end artifcat to large amount.
+In this goLang based project the application is getting build in a Docker image, using multistage build concept of docker.
+Now the size of the our end artifcat reduced to 12.7 Mb from 300-500Mb.

 # Prerequisite :
 Install git and docker